BolajiAyodeji/Blogposts/ck6sep38x03owd9s18m2n589b.md

 %[https://discord.gg/8STPZzN]

-Don't forget to Download [Discord](https://discordapp.com/) on your mobile and laptop devices.
+Don't forget to Download [Discord](https://discordapp.com/) on your mobile and laptop devices for faster communication.

 ---